 Option 4: Donate

 Adopt a refugee family.
 Buy toys or needed clothing for children in need in your community.
 Donate a goat to a family in need overseas.
-Come together with your entire family and collect money to provide clean water in Rwanda.
+Come together with your entire family and collect money to provide clean water in the Central African Republic.
 There are so many great options out there to help others.

 Maybe we should take a step back from consumerism this Christmas to help those who need it most.
 Or maybe you can do a mix and match.
 A few presents for the people you love and a few presents for those in need.